 Backgrounder on Steam Generator Tube Issues

-During the early-to-mid 1970s all plants, except one, had mill-annealed Alloy 600 steam generator tubes.
-The dominant cause of tube degradation was thinning of the mill-annealed Alloy 600 steam generator tube walls due to the chemistry of the water flowing around them.
-However, all plants have changed their water chemistry control programs since then, virtually eliminating the problem with tube thinning.
+During the early-to-mid 1970s, all but one PWR had mill-annealed Alloy 600 steam generator tubes.
+Research showed the tube walls in these generators were thinning due to the chemistry of the water flowing around them.
+PWRs have changed their water chemistry control programs since then, virtually eliminating that source of tube thinning.

 Tube Repair Criteria